 - Supervises the practicum experience once the faculty advisor and site supervisor have approved the student’s practicum application.

 - Coordinates communications between the site supervisor, faculty advisor, and student if needed.

 - Interested students discuss their interests with their Faculty Advisor, contact the Practicum Coordinator, and identify a practicum location and Practicum Supervisor, during the semester prior to the term in which they wish to do a practicum.
 Practicum objectives are developed by working with the Faculty Advisor.

 - Students then discuss their practicum objectives with the Practicum Supervisor, and negotiate the terms of the practicum, including the actual duties expected, and a mutually-approved work schedule.

-- >After the Practicum Coordinator has received the Practicum Application Approval forms submissions from the Advisor and Supervisor indicating their approval of the application, the Practicum Coordinator will email the student and the SIS Student Services Coordinator of the practicum's approval and activation.
+- After the Practicum Coordinator hasreceived approvals from the Advisor and Supervisor, the Student Services Coordinator will email the student of the practicum’s approval and activation.
 At this time, the student will be able to register for 3 or 6 units of INSC 599.

 The following guidelines apply: